vivianlinnn/power_outage_analysis/README.md

 - max_depth = 12
 - n_estimators = 40

-Overall, we noticed an improvement in our final model with an average $R^2$ across 100 simulations (same as above) of 0.952 and an F-1 Score of 0.939.
+Overall, we noticed an improvement in our final model with an average $R^2$ across 100 simulations (similar to before) of 0.952 and an F-1 Score of 0.939.

 ## Fairness Analysis